ARTICLES - FACE AND EAR IDENTIFICATION

 by Joelle Steele

-Here are several articles about the use of facial features and ears to authenticate identities of people.
+Here are some of my articles about the use of facial features and ears to authenticate the identities of people in photographs.
 But if you want even more in-depth information, you might want to check out this Bibliography of 100+ books and articles on the subject.
+I have also written quite a few books on face and ear identification: Face to Face, The External Ear, Quick Guide to Comparing Faces in Photographs, and Identification Dilemma.
+And, I also provide face and ear analysis and comparison services.

-The First & Most Important Step in Comparing Faces in Photographs: Learning to align the pupils and size the irises in photos must be done in order to determine if you have a possible match and should measure the faces further.
+Comparing Faces in Photos: The First & Most Important Step: Learning to align the pupils and size the irises in photos must be done in order to determine if you have a possible match and should measure the faces further.

 How Important Are Scars & Moles?: Not much, if at all.
 Here's why.